 Moodle is a self-hosted and open source platform.
-Moodle supports integration through its Core APIs and through the LTI standard (including the LTI 1.3 and the LTI Advantage specifications).
+Moodle supports integration through its Core APIs and through the LTI® standard (including LTI 1.3 and LTI Advantage).
+In this article, we'll cover some of the quirks of Moodle integration and how it can be surprisingly challenging.

 Moodle Plugins

-Like other LMSs, Moodle has APIs that developers can access by integrating their product.
-However, developers can only access Moodle's Core APIs can only be accessed through the installation of a plugin.
+Like other LMSs, Moodle has APIs that can be accessed by integrated third-party application.
+However, Moodle's Core APIs can only be accessed through the installation of a plugin.

 Self-Hosted Moodle Environments

-Moodle environments are self-hosted by education insitutions.
-Thus, IT administrators must push updates to Moodle installations.
-If an administrator does not make regular updates, it can affect the compatibility of an edtech product with the LMS.
+Moodle environments are self-hosted by the district or school.
+Thus, updates to Moodle installations must be pushed by IT administrators of the school.
+If an administrator does not make regular updates, it can affect the compatibility of your application with the LMS.
 This can cause problems if the installed Moodle environment does not support the most up-to-date version of LTI or set of Core APIs.

-These challenges are just a subset of some of the issues edtech develoeprs could run into while integrating with Moodle.
+These challenges are just a subset of some of the issues you could run into while integrating with Moodle.
+LMS integrations are usually not as straight-forward as they might seem at first.
+In fact, you should take into account the differences and quirks of each platform before building out your own integrations.

 Read More on Moodle: